opencivicdata/docs.opencivicdata.org/proposals/drafts/datetimes.rst

 For the most part this is OK, and we're fairly consistent.
 Most uses of fuzzy date align with the goals, but in a few cases it seems like we've made some mistakes:

-1) VoteEvent and Event have very similar start/end times with completely different semantics.
-VoteEvent's special case of fuzzy time can have a time but lacks a timezone, while Event's fields are named start_time/end_time and use a DateTime object, the only place one is used (requiring more precision than we're guaranteed to have).
+1) VoteEvent and Event have very similar start/end times but use different and incompatible representations.
+VoteEvent's special case of fuzzy time can have a time but lacks a timezone, while Event's fields are named start_time/end_time and use a DateTime object, the only place one is used (also requiring more precision than we're guaranteed to have).

 And two other issues: